labsyspharm/dye-drop-microsite/docs/overview/index.md

 <br>

-*We describe several different ways to implement Dye Drop assays to obtain detailed cell cycle information and to quantify single-cell phenotypes that are often obscured by population-average assays.*
+*We describe several different ways to implement Dye Drop assays to obtain detailed cell viability and cell cycle phenotypes that are often obscured by population-average assays.*

 {: .text-center}
 [View example data](./#applying-dye-drop){: .btn .btn-green}